nhanb/old.hi.imnhan.com/content/my-first-diy-fightstick.md

 Since I had zero woodworking experience, I joined the MDF pieces with simple butt joints and good old wood glue.
 You'll notice that there's a significant gap on one corner - turns out the shop wasn't too accurate with their cutting.
-It's not shown here but eventually I had to use a saw a longer MDF piece to replace it.
+It's not shown here but eventually I had to saw a longer MDF piece to replace it.

 ![](/images/fightstick_03_glue.jpg)